LanshO/I-PINN/README.md

 Open-source implementation of **A unified image-driven physics-informed learning framework for mechanical field reconstruction and material identification**.

+If you have any question, please contact us at email: lansh@ustc.edu.cn

 This repository is organized as a reusable **I-PINN framework**:

 - the framework core combines image matching and physics constraints in a two-stage inverse workflow,